AneekRahman/jstyling/docs/index.md

 JS(element).style(style);
 ```

-Reapply new styles with callbacks:
+Reapply new styles on callbacks:

 ```
 // Set a transition to get the animation effect!